OpenNMT/CTranslate2/docs/hardware_support.md

 ## GPU

+### NVIDIA CUDA

 * NVIDIA GPUs with a Compute Capability greater or equal to 3.5

 The driver requirement depends on the CUDA version.
 See the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.

+### Apple Metal Performance Shaders

+The optional MPS backend supports Apple Silicon Macs.
+Build from source with `-DWITH_MPS=ON`, then select `device="mps"` in the C++ or Python API.
+The MPS backend cannot be enabled together with CUDA or HIP in the same build.